Skip to content

 What is the difference between KYB and KYC in B2B onboarding?

-What documents are required for a complete KYB verification?
+What documents are required for a complete KYB verification in Canada?

-A complete KYB file covers eight document categories: the certificate of incorporation or company extract from the national registry, the articles of association in their current version, the UBO declaration cross-referenced against the national UBO register, valid identity documents for all legal representatives, a power of attorney or board resolution for any signatory who is not a registered director, the most recent annual financial statements, a current proof of registered address, and bank account details with the account holder matching the company name exactly.
-For most EU jurisdictions, the company extract must be less than 3 months old.
+A complete KYB file covers eight document categories: the certificate of incorporation or corporate registry extract from the federal or provincial registry, the articles of incorporation in their current version, the beneficial ownership declaration cross-referenced against the federal or provincial beneficial ownership registry, valid identity documents for all legal representatives, a power of attorney or board resolution for any signatory who is not a registered director, the most recent annual financial statements, a current proof of registered address, and bank account details with the account holder matching the corporation name exactly.

 What are the red flags to look for when verifying business documents?

 Structural red flags include newly incorporated companies with minimum share capital and no demonstrable operational activity, opaque ownership structures with more than three layers of intermediary holding companies, nominee directors with no operational role, frequent director changes within 12 months, and circular ownership arrangements.
-Documentary red flags include address mismatches between the company extract and articles of association, overly broad corporate purpose clauses such as "consulting, trading, import-export," missing annual accounts for two or more consecutive years, and a UBO declaration that lists only the managing director for a company with multiple shareholders.
+Documentary red flags include address mismatches between the corporate registry extract and articles of incorporation, overly broad corporate purpose clauses such as "consulting, trading, import-export," missing annual returns for two or more consecutive years, and a beneficial ownership declaration that lists only the managing director for a corporation with multiple shareholders.

 How does automated KYB verification compare to manual verification in terms of cost and accuracy?

 Manual KYB verification takes 45 to 90 minutes per case and carries an error rate of 12 to 18 percent, primarily due to expired documents and missed inter-document inconsistencies.
-Automated verification reduces processing time to 3 to 8 minutes and cuts errors below 2 percent by performing real-time API queries to national company registries and UBO registers rather than relying on manual lookups.
-For a team processing 200 files per month, fully loaded annual costs drop from 90,000 to 150,000 euros for manual processing to 15,000 to 40,000 euros for an automated SaaS solution.
+Automated verification reduces processing time to 3 to 8 minutes and cuts errors below 2 percent by performing real-time API queries to corporate registries rather than relying on manual lookups.
+For a team processing 200 files per month, fully loaded annual costs drop from CAD 110,000 to CAD 185,000 for manual processing to CAD 18,000 to CAD 50,000 for an automated SaaS solution.

-What is the EU's beneficial ownership threshold under AMLD6 for KYB purposes?
+What is Canada's beneficial ownership threshold for KYB purposes?

 Ready to automate your checks?